ukirill/elmaclient/README.md

-## Elmaclient
+## ElmaClient

-This library implements basic functionality for authenticating and requesting Elma Public API (REST).
+This library implements basic functionality for authenticating and requesting ELMA Public API (REST).
-It also supports API with signed requests and
+It also supports API with signed requests.